PX4/PX4-user_guide/en/flight_modes_mc/mission.md

 ## Mission Feasibility Checks

-PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded, and when the vehicle is first armed.
+PX4 runs some basic sanity checks to determine if a mission is feasible when it is uploaded and before executing a mission.
 If any of the checks fail, the user is notified and it is not possible to start the mission.

 A subset of the most important checks are listed below:

-- First mission item too far away from vehicle ([MIS_DIST_1WP](#MIS_DIST_1WP))
 - Any mission item conflicts with a plan or safety geofence
+- Missing takeoff and/or land item when these are configured as a requirement ([MIS_TKO_LAND_REQ](#MIS_TKO_LAND_REQ))

+Additionally there is a check if the first waypoint is too far from the Home position ([MIS_DIST_1WP](#MIS_DIST_1WP)).
+The user is notified should the check fail, but it has no effect on the validity of a mission plan, meaning that the mission can still be started even if the distance is too high.

 ## QGroundControl Support